Accurate Linear Cutting-Plane Relaxations for ACOPF: Convex Relaxations and Power Losses

-The following table provides empiral evidence of the previous observation; ``Avg Loss" represents the average total losses after 50 repetitions of randomly relaxing an SOC constraint (exactly one), while ``Avg br.
-Loss" is the average loss at the branch whose SOC was randomly relaxed. ``SOC Obj" denotes the value of the Jabr SOC relaxation, while ``relSOC Obj" the average value of the 50 relaxed Jabr SOCs.
+Table~\ref{table:experiments_losses_1} provides empirical verification; it reports on 100 experiments in which exactly one Jabr constraint is removed from the formulation. ``Avg Loss" represents the average loss across all branches; ``Avg (br)" and "Min (br)" are the average and minimum (resp.) loss at the branch whose SOC constraint was bypassed; and ``Jabr" denotes the value of the Jabr relaxation, while ``weak Jabr" is the average value of the 100 weakened Jabr SOCs.
+For reference, ``AC-L" represents the total loss of an AC locally optimal solution, while ``SOC-L" is the total loss of an optimal solution to the Jabr SOC.

+In Table~~\ref{table:experiments_losses_2} we provide additional evidence in the same direction.
+We report on $100$ experiments, for larger cases, where we remove $100$ Jabr constraints randomly selected using the uniform distribution.
+To highlight the relative orders of magnitude of the losses, we exhibit the total load for each case.
+The column ``Sample" is an average over all the samples of the $100$ repetitions.

-The following example sheds light on the importance of imposing non-negative active-power losses.
+The following example sheds light on the importance of imposing the non-negative active-power loss requirement.